Honora mellinella

 Honora mellinella is a genus of snout moth.
 It was described by Augustus Radcliffe Grote in 1878.
 It is found in the south-eastern United States, west through Texas, Arizona, south-eastern California, and eastern Washington.
 It has also been recorded from Oklahoma.

 The length of the forewings is 7–11 mm.
-The forewings are blackish fuscous with a pale undefined costal shading.
-The hindwings are very pale fuscous and silky.

 The larvae feed on the flower heads of Palafoxia species, including Palafoxia arida.